 The disease Equine Infectious Anemia is caused by Retrovirus which is called Equine Infectious anemia virus.
 The virus is transmitted by blood-sucking insects such as horse fly, deer fly, and mosquitos.
 The disease is manifested by fever ( temperature up to 105 F) anemia, edema, cachexia, jaundice, tachypnea, tachycardia, colic, abortion, destroying red blood cells, and thrombocytopenia.
 The identification of an infected horse is the most important immediate isolation of the animals to reduce the risk of disease to healthy animals.

 11. Potomac Horse Fever

 Potomac Horse Fever is caused by Neorickettsia risticii which also known as Equine Monocytic Ehrlichiosis.
-The disease is caused in the worm month of the year and characterized by the diarrhoeal syndrome those horses are kept near the river or irrigated pasture.
+The disease is caused in the warm month of the year and characterized by the diarrhoeal syndrome those horses are kept near the river or irrigated pasture.
 The mode of transmission is not recognized but the blood-feeding insects are the vectors of the disease.

 12. African Horse Sickness

-African horse sickness is one of the most serious viral infection of horses because of the high mortality, over 70% following infection.
-The disease is mainly insect-borne viral disease.
+African horse sickness is one of the most serious viral infections of horses because of the high mortality, over 70% following infection.
+The disease is mainly an insect-borne viral disease.
 The disease is caused by an RNA orbivirus, of which there are 9 distinct serotypes, and it is transmitted by the biting midge of the Culicoides species.

 The disease is known by the fever and body temperature may rise up to 104-105 F, sweating of the supraorbital fossa, facial tissue, neck, thorax, brisket and shoulder, dyspnea, coughing and finally death.